CHAT-CLASS-25/Fantasy/README.md

 # Starlit Adventure

 ## A text-base game set in a fantasy world with elves, dragons, fairies, and more.
-You start in an unfamiliar location next to a sleeping dragon and end by placing the Skydrop on a pedestal in the Sha dowforceMystery Forest.
+You start in an unfamiliar location next to a sleeping dragon and end by placing the Skydrop on a pedestal in the Shadowforce Mystery Forest.

 __On the way, you will collect:__
 - Armor (goblin-made, dwarf-made, elf-made, and the legendary Lightstone Armor)